shaynemeyer/ai-image-generator/README.md

 ---
 ## Attributions

-- This project is based on work the excellent NextJS course by Ryan Dhungel on [Udemy](https://www.udemy.com/course/ai-saas-image-generator-chatbot-react-nextjs-typescript/)
+- This project is based on work from the excellent NextJS course by Ryan Dhungel on [Udemy](https://www.udemy.com/course/ai-saas-image-generator-chatbot-react-nextjs-typescript/)

 ---
 ## What we use